 Methamphetamine misuse, including overdose, can lead to serious psychological and physical health effects such as psychosis, confusion, panic states, paranoia, anger, aggression, restlessness, muscle pains, weakness, tremors, overactive reflexes, seizures, nausea, vomiting, diarrhea, a dangerously high body temperature, rapid breathing, irregular heartbeat, heart attacks, and heart failure (NIDA).

-Nationwide, from 2012-2021, there were a total 68,400 cases reported to all Poison Control Centers that mentioned methamphetamine exposure.
-Methamphetamine was the single exposure mentioned on the call for 32,979 (48.2%) of those cases, while the rest mentioned methamphetamine exposure along with exposure to at least one other substance.
+In the United States, from 2012-2023, there were a total of 83,104 cases reported to Poison Control Centers that mentioned methamphetamine exposure (Figure 1).
+Methamphetamine was the only exposure mentioned in 38,929 (46.8%) cases with a single exposure reported, while the rest of the cases mentioned methamphetamine exposure along with exposure to at least one other substance (Figure 2).

-Annual Report of the American Association of Poison control Centers' National Poison Data System (NPDS).
-Clinical Toxicology.
-2012-2021. https://aapcc.org/annual-reports
+American Association of Poison control Centers National Poison Data System (NPDS).
+2016-2023 Annual Report of the National Poison Data System©. https://www.poisoncenters.org/annual-reports.

 National Drug Early Warning System (NDEWS).
 Los Angeles County Sentinel Community Site (SCS) Drug Use Patterns and Trends.
 2015-2020.